Updated on March 8, 2017

 Sacrifice and Salvation: 8 Easter Devotions

-In Touch Ministries is one of my favorite Christian resources.
-To help you reflect on Easter, In Touch published Sacrifice and Salvation – eight beautiful devotions in an e-book.
+Are you familiar with In Touch Ministries?
+It’s one of my favorite resources.
+To help you reflect on Easter, the In Touch staff created Sacrifice and Salvation, a collection of eight lovely Easter devotions.
 This FREE download will enhance your Holy Week experience.

-Elegant typography and floral images give the e-book a vintage feel that is lovely for spring.
+Elegant typography and floral images give the e-book a vintage feel that is perfect for spring.
 The following devotions (with extra space for notes) will help you reflect on the meaning of Easter:

 - Lamb of God